saulfabregwiivc/FCEUXTX/README.txt

 - Updated to the latest FCEUX 2.3.0 (git c544c13)
 - Updated to the latest FCE Ultra GX 3.5.0 (git 373e12b)
 - Removed SMB support (SMB 1.0 has a major security issue due to flaws in the protocol)
-- Added Mayflash 2-port Snes USB adapter support (thanks EthanArmbrust)
+- Added Mayflash 2-port Snes USB adapter support (thanks EthanArmbrust!)
 - Removed Retrode 2 and Hornet USB controller support (not really useful for Wii)
 - Removed PocketNES interoperability
 - Removed Dendy support (priority to PAL 576i/288p video mode which does not suit Dendy mode)